Dawnisse/lae/fpga/labs/lab7/README.md

 **IMPORTANT**

-The  **Xilinx Core Instance (XCI)** XML file containing the configuration of the IP allows to easily re-compile from scartch the IP core.
+The  **Xilinx Core Instance (XCI)** XML file containing the configuration of the IP allows to easily re-compile from scratch the IP core.

 <hr>

-Modify the original testbench `bench/tb_ShiftRegister.v` and instantita the newly created PLL core :
+Modify the original testbench `bench/tb_ShiftRegister.v` and instantiate the newly created PLL core :

 ```verilog